ILLIXR/ILLIXR/docs/docs/contributing/style_guide.md

 ## Programming Style Guide

 Consistency is the most important.
 Following the existing style, formatting, and naming conventions of the file you are modifying and of the overall ILLIXR project.
 Failure to do so will result in a prolonged review process that has to focus on updating the superficial aspects of your code, rather than improving its functionality and performance.
 Below are some general guidelines to follow.
 We also use a pre-commit bot that runs after pushes to github.
 It enforces some general formatting rules, so don't be surprised if you see minor updates to your code.
+In general ILLIXR uses the [Google C++ Style Guide][3] with a few minor changes.

 ### Directory Structure